 How to manage emotional eating

-A stressful situation will often lead to people experiencing substantial changes to their eating habits (CDC, 2020).
+A stressful situation can lead to people experiencing substantial changes to their eating habits (CDC, 2020).
 This is described as ‘emotional eating’.
 In essence we often start to eat (or not eat) in a conscious or unconscious effort to suppress or soothe negative emotions (Mayo Clinic).

 How to know if you are an emotional eater